anasty17/mirror-leech-telegram-bot/README.md

 - `MEGA_LIMIT`: To limit the size of Mega download.
 Don't add unit, the default unit is `GB`.
 - `TORRENT_DIRECT_LIMIT`: To limit the Torrent/Direct mirror size.
 Don't add unit, the default unit is `GB`.
 - `ZIP_UNZIP_LIMIT`: To limit the size of mirroring as Zip or unzipmirror.
 Don't add unit, the default unit is `GB`.
-- `VIEW_LINK`: View Link button to open file Index Link in browser instead of direct download link, you can figure out if it's compatible with your Index code or not, open any video from you Index and check if its URL ends with `?a=view`, if yes make it `True` it will work (Compatible with https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index Code). `Bool`
+- `VIEW_LINK`: View Link button to open file Index Link in browser instead of direct download link, you can figure out if it's compatible with your Index code or not, open any video from you Index and check if its URL ends with `?a=view`, if yes make it `True` compatible with [BhadooIndex](https://gitlab.com/ParveenBhadooOfficial/Google-Drive-Index Code). `Bool`
 - `UPTOBOX_TOKEN`: Uptobox token to mirror uptobox links.
 Get it from [Uptobox Premium Account](https://uptobox.com/my_account).
 - `IGNORE_PENDING_REQUESTS`: If you want the bot to ignore pending requests after it restarts, set this to `True`. `Bool`
 - `STATUS_LIMIT`: Limit the no. of tasks shown in status message with button. (**NOTE**: Recommended limit is `4` tasks).
 - `IS_VPS`: (Only for VPS) Don't set this to `True` even if you are using VPS, unless facing error with web server. `Bool`
-- `SERVER_PORT`: Only For VPS even if `IS_VPS` is `False` --> Base URL Port
+- `SERVER_PORT`: Only For VPS even if `IS_VPS` is `False` --> Base URL Port.
 - `TG_SPLIT_SIZE`: Size of split in bytes, leave it empty for max size `2GB`.
 - `AS_DOCUMENT`: Default Telegram file type upload.
 Empty or `False` means as media. `Bool`
 - `EQUAL_SPLITS`: Split files larger than **TG_SPLIT_SIZE** into equal parts size (Not working with zip cmd). `Bool`
 - `CUSTOM_FILENAME`: Add custom word to leeched file name.
 - `UPSTREAM_REPO`: Your github repository link, If your repo is private add  `https://{githubtoken}@github.com/{username}/{reponame}` format.
-Get token from [Github settings](https://github.com/settings/tokens). (**NOTE**: Any change in docker or requirements you need to deploy again with updated repo to take effect)
+Get token from [Github settings](https://github.com/settings/tokens). (**NOTE**: Any change in docker or requirements you need to deploy/build again with updated repo to take effect)
 - `SHORTENER_API`: Fill your Shortener API key.
 - `SHORTENER`: Shortener URL.
   - Supported URL Shorteners: